 A U.S. Holder will not be subject to tax under the Canadian Tax Act in respect of any capital gain realized on the disposition or deemed disposition of subordinate voting shares unless the subordinate voting shares constitute or are deemed to constitute "taxable Canadian property" (as defined in the Canadian Tax Act) (other than treaty protected property, as defined in the Canadian Tax Act) at the time of such disposition.
 Shares of a corporation resident in Canada that are listed on a prescribed stock exchange for purposes of the Canadian Tax Act will be "taxable Canadian property" under the Canadian Tax Act if, at any time during the five-year period immediately preceding the disposition or deemed disposition of the share, the U.S. Holder, persons with whom the U.S. Holder did not deal at arm's length, or the U.S. Holder together with such persons owned 25% or more of the issued shares of any class or series of shares of the corporation that issued the shares.
-Provided they are listed on a prescribed stock exchange for purposes of the Canadian property to a U.S. Holder unless the foregoing 25% ownership threshold applies to the U.S. Holder generally will not be taxable Canadian property to a U.S. Holder unless the foregoing 25% ownership threshold applies to the U.S. Holder with respect to Celestica or the subordinate voting shares are otherwise deemed by the Canadian Tax Act to be taxable Canadian property.
-Even if the subordinate voting shares are taxable Canadian property to a U.S. Holder, any gain realized by the U.S. Holder upon the disposition of the subordinate voting shares are taxable Canadian property to a U.S. Holder, any gain realized by the U.S. Holder upon the disposition of the subordinate voting shares are taxable Canadian property to a U.S. Holder, any gain realized by the U.S. Holder upon the disposition of the subordinate voting shares are taxable Canadian property to a U.S. Holder, any gain realized by the U.S. Holder upon the disposition of the subordinate voting shares generally will be
+Provided they are listed on a prescribed stock exchange for purposes of the Canadian Tax Act will not be taxable Canadian Tax Act (which includes the TSX and NYSE), subordinate voting shares acquired by a U.S. Holder generally will not be taxable Canadian property to a U.S. Holder unless the foregoing 25% ownership threshold applies to the U.S. Holder with respect to Celestica or the subordinate voting shares are otherwise deemed by the Canadian Tax Act to be taxable Canadian property.
+Even if the subordinate voting shares are taxable Canadian property to a U.S. Holder, they generally will be treaty protected property if the value of such shares at the time of disposition is not derived principally from real property situated in Canada.
+Consequently, any gain realized by the U.S. Holder upon the disposition of the subordinate voting shares generally will be exempt from tax under the Canadian Tax Act.